Search Process - Unclassified and University Support Staff Positions

 Recordkeeping

 Several federal agencies require the University to keep records regarding hiring.
 Additionally, it is necessary to have records available in the event that an employment decision is questioned.
-After the search is completed, inquiries regarding the search should be directed to the hiring authority, Office of Institutional Equity (unclassified staff and faculty) or Human Resource Services (USS).
+After the search is completed, inquiries regarding the search should be directed to the hiring authority, Office of Institutional Equity (unclassified staff and faculty) or Human Resources (USS).

 • The hiring authority is required to keep all documentation on each search for a minimum of three (3) years, or if the hire results in an international candidate being hired, the records must be kept for five (5) years per immigration regulations.
 After such time, the records may be destroyed.